 - 1. A State or local housing agency must: - Be in geographic proximity to the project (See Section III.B. below.); - Demonstrate experience and capacity for underwriting multifamily housing loans that provide housing and supportive services; and - Agree to issue a firm commitment within 12 months of delegation. - 2.
-HUD retains the authority to process projects where no State or local housing agency has applied to provide delegated processing or entered into an agreement with the Secretary to serve as a delegated processing agency (DPA). - 3.
-Delegated processing can only be used where the Sponsor's application in response to a notice of funding availability (NOFA) indicates that development funds for a proposed Section 202 project will be provided by a combination of capital advance funding and any other source of funding exclusive of the Sponsor's financial contribution. - 4.
-Within 30 calendar days of the date the Sponsor signs the Agreement Letter; HUD shall delegate review and processing to a State or local housing agency.
+HUD retains the authority to process projects where no State or local housing agency has applied or been approved to provide delegated processing. - 3.
+Delegated processing can only be used where the Sponsor's application in response to a notice of funding availability (NOFA) indicates that: - a.
+Development funds for a proposed Section 202 project will be provided by a combination of capital advance funding and any other source of funding exclusive of the Sponsor's financial contribution. - b.
+Development funds for a proposed multifamily project with Section 811 units (but not including any project that is a group home or independent living facility) will be provided by a combination of capital advance funding and any other source of funding exclusive of the Sponsor's financial contribution.
+Note that only 25 percent or fewer of units in a multifamily project may receive Section 811 funding.

+- 4. Within 30 calendar days of the date the Sponsor signs the Agreement Letter, HUD must delegate review and processing to a State or local housing agency.
 (See Section IV. below.) - 5.
-The local Multifamily Program Center retains the authority to approve rents and development costs after receipt of the proposed firm commitment from the DPA.
+The applicable HUD Multifamily Program Center retains the authority to approve rents and development costs after receipt of the proposed firm commitment from the Delegated Processing Agency (DPA).
 (See Section III.C.7. below.) - 6.
-HUD will execute the Capital Advance Agreement, Form HUD 90167-CA, within 60 days of the issuance of the firm commitment for the release of capital advance proceeds during construction being issued by the DPA.
+HUD will execute the Capital Advance Agreement, Form HUD 90167-CA, within 60 days of the DPA's issuance of the firm commitment for the release of capital advance proceeds during construction.

-Note: In certain Section 202 mixed-finance transactions, the DPA will issue a firm commitment for the release of the capital advance proceeds upon completion of the project.
+Note: In certain Section 202/811 mixed-finance transactions, the DPA will issue a firm commitment for the release of the capital advance proceeds upon completion of the project.
 In these transactions, the Capital Advance Agreement, Form HUD 90167-CA, is not used.